AIKENS v. DEPARTMENT OF CONSERVATION

 “It is universally held in this country that wild game and fish belong to the State and are subject to its power to regulate and control; that an individual may acquire only such limited or qualified property interest therein as the State chooses to permit.
 In People v.
 Soule (1927), 238 Mich 130, we said:

-"`This conservation legislation is clearly an exercise of the police power inherent in the State.
+“‘This conservation legislation is clearly an exercise of the police power inherent in the State.
 The wild game and fish (ferae naturae) within its confines belong to the State.
 No private ownership or private property rights are involved in this inquiry.
 McKenney v.
-Farnsworth (1922), 121 Me 450 (118 A 237).'"
+Farnsworth (1922), 121 Me 450 (118 A 237).‘”

 Since the fish belong to this state, it becomes clear that the commercial fishermen may acquire only such right to possession or ownership of the fish as the state may allow.
-Thus, for the plaintiffs to be in lawful possession of the fish it is imperative that they comply with the regulations which the state has promulgated under the authority of its police power.
+Thus, for the plaintiffs to be in lawful possession of the fish it is imperаtive that they comply with the regulations which the state has promulgated under the authority of its police power.

-"All fish of whatever kind found in the waters of lakes Superior, Michigan, Huron and Erie, commonly known as the great lakes, and the bays thereof and the connecting waters between said lakes within the jurisdiction of this state, shall be, and are hereby declared to be, the property of the state *185 of Michigan, and shall be taken, transported, sold and possessed only in accordance with the provisions of this act."
+“All fish of whatever kind found in the waters of lakes Superior, Michigan, Huron and Erie, commonly known as the great lakes, and the bays thereof and the connecting waters between said lakes within the jurisdiction of this state, shall be, and are hereby declared to be, the property of the state

 The act then provides, in pertinent part: